 McFarland resurrected the NIU program from the ground up.
 He accepted the challenge with no team, field, equipment or scholarships.
 His first team consisted of all non-scholarship, walk-on players.
 It took only six years for the Huskies to reach the NCAA tournament, thanks in part to nationally-ranked recruiting classes in 1992, 1993 and 1995.
 McFarland led Northern Illinois to the Midwestern Collegiate Conference regular-season and tournament titles and into NCAA play in 1996 and to third-place league finishes in 1995 and 1997.
 The conference championship was the first by the school in 24 years, and the 1997 squad led the MCC in hitting with a .323 average.
 His 143 victories with the Huskies make him the winningest coach in NIU baseball history.

 McFarland has coached 67 pitchers who signed professional contracts, including 1997 World Series standout Kevin Brown, then of the Florida Marlins and later with the New York Yankees before retiring in 2006.
-Eleven hurlers have gone on to the Major Leagues.
+Twelve hurlers have gone on to the Major Leagues.
 Four of his Northern Illinois players were drafted after 1992, and 15 Huskies were named all-conference over his last five seasons at the school.
-Other proteges include Dave Eiland, who was named pitching coach of the New York Yankees under Joe Girardi, and Mark Quimuyog, who serves as East coast scouting supervisor for the Twins.
+Other proteges include Dave Eiland, who was named pitching coach of the New York Yankees under Joe Girardi, and Mark Quimuyog, who serves as East coast scouting supervisor for the Twins and whose son joined the Diamond Dukes for the 2014 season.

 Before his seven years in Illinois, McFarland helped guide the Appalachian State, Florida State and Georgia Tech programs to more than 400 victories, season records for wins, national rankings and NCAA tournament bids.
 In all, he was instrumental in five conference championships, six NCAA tournaments and two #1 national rankings.